Sey56/paracore-help/docs/collaboration/workspace-management.md

 # Workspace Management

 Workspaces are the foundation of team collaboration in Paracore.
-They are Git repositories registered with Paracore that serve as the central source for your team's automation scripts.
-This section explains how to manage these workspaces.
+They are Git repositories that serve as the central source for your team's automation scripts.
+This section explains the lifecycle of workspaces, from team selection to script activation.

+## Team Selection

+When a user is a member of multiple teams, they will be presented with a **Team Switcher** upon logging into Paracore.
+This allows them to select which team space they want to work in.
+The currently active team space is always displayed at the top of the Paracore sidebar (e.g., "Seyoum Hagos's Space (developer)").

 ## Script Sources: A Dual System